CanerIrfanoglu/advances_in_ml/README.md

-# INTRODUCTION

-Advances In Financial Machine Learning is consisted of 5 Parts (Data Analysis, Modelling, Backtesting, Useful Financial Features and High-Performance Computing Receipes) with multiple Chapters under each part.
-The book is highly technical utilizing advanced mathematical equations frequently.
+Advances In Financial Machine Learning is a highly technical book utilizing advanced mathematics throughout.
 Therefore one needs to study concepts introduced under each chapter to get the maximum benefit.
 With that said, this repository attempts reducing this density by higlighting the most important concepts, providing chapter summaries as well as the exercise solutions using sample bitcoin data.

 Exercises for following chapters are not included:

+Chapter 6  - Ensemble Methods: This chapter has all theoretical exercises for which the ChatGPT Chat Link is available

 Chapter 11 - The Dangers of Backtesting: This chapter is a warning mentioning common sins and exercises are covering cases where certain sins are committed.

 Chapter 16 - Machine Learning Asset Allocation: Skipped section since the concentration of this study is to concentrate initially on trading applications.

 Chapter 20/21/22 - These are sections belonging to High-Performance Computing Recipes Part.
 Previously utilized `mpPandasObj` parallelization function provided under Chapter 20.
 It would be ideal to refer this sections when training the models with actual vast amounts of data rather than exercise samples.

+ Book is consisted of 5 Parts (Data Analysis, Modelling, Backtesting, Useful Financial Features and High-Performance Computing Receipes) with multiple Chapters under each part.

 ## Chapter 1 - PREAMBLE - Financial Machine Learning as a Distinct Subject